What is networking?

 If you were to start a conversation with, “Do you know of any openings?” chances are that the answer will be “no”, and the conversation will be over.
 If you start a conversation with, “_________ (name of person who suggested you contact the individual) suggested that I contact you.
 She said you possess valuable information regarding the ________ industry.
 I am researching the next steps in my career and would like to meet with you for 20 minutes to gain more insight in the ___________ career.”
 Chances are that a dialogue will be started!

 If the person you are speaking with knows of any openings and thinks you might be a good fit, they will tell you.

 How to Network

-First, consider networking with people you are most comfortable with including professors, friends, employers, family members, and people you connect with on LinkedIn.
+First, consider networking with people you are most comfortable with including professors, friends, former employers, family members, and people you connect with on LinkedIn.

 Request a 20 minute networking meeting.
 Start your telephone call with phrases such as “This is Penny Manor from Pine Manor College.
 Jane Smith suggested I contact you.
 Is this a convenient time?”
 Your goal is not to have the meeting over the telephone – your first goal is to get a meeting set up at the contact’s place of employment and you need to be Very flexible to meet them when they are available.
 Adapt to their schedule as they are helping you.
 Being pleasant and confident in your tone of voice is essential, so practice your calls.